> Counseling & Psychological Services

 Information for Parents

 Counseling & Psychological Services (CPS) is MSU’s resource for mental health and developmental needs.
 We provide free counseling, consultation, and informational seminars to benefit students and the MSU community.
-CPS and its training programs are accredited by the American Psychological Association, the International Association of Counseling Services, and the Association of Counseling Center Training Agencies.
+CPS and its training programs are accredited by the American Psychological Association, the International Association of Counseling Services, and a member of the Association of Counseling Center Training Agencies.

 Who We Are